lfrei/kafka-training/witness-protection.md

   * segment.ms
   * segment.bytes
   * delete.retention.ms
-* Config the topic for compacting using the above-mentioned configuration.
+* Config the **mysql-01-events** topic for compacting using the above-mentioned configuration.
 The attributes can be changed via akHQ UI.
 * Make sure that there are multiple messages with the same key and execute compaction.
-* Send a tombstone event to clean up all traces of the agent.
+* Send a tombstone message to clean up all traces of the agent.

 Hints: